ejnguyen1/cse15L-lab-report/lab-report2.md

 ```
 /add-message?s=Hi eve
 ```

-  - This prints out the following:
+This prints out the following:

 ```
 Hello
 Hi eve
 ```
-- Although the inputted argument is different for the handleRequest() method
+Although the inputted argument is different for the handleRequest() method, the output string in the method contains past inputted text.
+This is why text from past URL changes are still printed out on the screen.
+However, the rest of the URL does not change.
+Only the text after "/add-message?s=" is altered.
 ## Part 2: Bugs